Abhilasha-Bhatt/PersonalityCheck/README.md

 # PersonalityCheck

       This s simple command line implementation of personality analysis.
-  ##Instructions
+  ## Instructions

-      -Run the program in a C compiler or IDE.
+      - Run the program in a C compiler or IDE.
-      -Follow the on screen instruction to analyse a personality.
+      - Follow the on screen instruction to analyse a personality.
-  ##Analysis
+  ## Analysis

       In this Personality analysis a person needs to give appropriate number(option) as input to the given question on console.